bcoles/kasld/docs/usage.md

 true entropy is marginally lower. `0 bits` (a single surviving slot) means the value is fully recovered.

+These figures bound what KASLD recovered from the current vantage.
+A wide residual or an empty result is not a security assurance — it reflects what the implemented techniques could do here and now, not that the base is beyond reach.
+See [limitations.md](limitations.md) for what a negative or partial result does and does not imply.

 ### Oneline (`-1`)

 `-1` (`--oneline`) produces a single shell-pipeable line with a **fixed